BobBaylor/pnc/README.md

  * First, you need to "install" it:
    * You need python to use this script.
 Macs and Linux computers come with python.
 Windows, not so much.
 Any python will do, I think, but I've only tested it with 2.7 so if you see a choice of installing 2.something or 3.something, install the 2.something.
   * Put the script (pnc.py) into some folder on your computer.
-  * Edit line 67 to point to the place your browser puts downloads.
+  * Edit getPNCfilename() to point to the place your browser puts downloads.
+You could just insert a new line 12 such as ```    return 'C:\downloads'``` or whever your folder is.
+Be sure to include 4 spaces at the start of the line (before the return) or python will complain about your indenting.

  * Then, to run it:
    * open a command shell in the folder that you put pnc.py